erinqhu/EEG-motor-imagery/code/TD-GCN/Readme.md

 **Final Code**

 Contains code for:

 - Pre-processing the data
 - Plotting the time domain heat maps
 - Plotting Confusion Matrices, for evaluation

+Also contains some example CSV Files, to illustrate how they were created in MATLAB and loaded in Python.
+Note that the actual training, test and validation set CSV files could not be uploaded due to file size constraints.

 **Networks**